 You may have specific suggestions for making Auckland easier to get around when cycling or walking, for example:

-- New crossing facilities, kerb ramps, signage or cycle stands;
+- New crossing facilities, kerb ramps or signage;

 - Intersection treatments for cyclists (eg. advanced stop lines);